-New York based creative agency Firstborn partnered with Mountain Dew to create the Dew VR Skate Experience, a virtual reality installation that debuted at various Mountain Dew Skate events across the country.
-The goal of this project was to create a 3D 360 video experience that would allow event attendees to see what it’s like to skate with the pros.
+New York based creative agency Firstborn partnered with Mountain Dew to create the Dew VR Skate Experience.
+This experience featured virtual reality footage that debuted at various Mountain Dew Skate events across the country.
+This project created a 3D 360 video experience.
+Footage would allow event attendees to see what it’s like to skate with the pros.

-Result: The final installation was viewed by more than 800 Dew Tour attendees during the first two days of its launch, offering the chance to virtually skate along the ‘Vegas strip from a first-person perspective.
+Renowned skate filmmaker Ty Evans employed the 360Heros 3DH3Pro12 and binaural audio equipment.
+Ty captured 3D 360 video content for playback via the Oculus Rift.
+Firstborn’s team stitched content , and then optimized it using custom software.
+Firstborn’s team developed software for stereoscopic presentation within the Oculus Rift DK2.
+More than 800 Dew Tour attendees viewed the final installation during the first two days of its launch.
+Footage captured offered the chance to virtually skate along the ‘Vegas strip from a first-person perspective.
 Given the project’s innovative nature and high profile brand partner, it is no surprise that it was featured in Ad Age, Fast Company and Adweek.

 Polar Sea 360

-In November of 2014, Deep Inc. in association with Primitive Entertainment announced an ambitious multi-platform interactive documentary experience, the Polar Sea.
-The goal of this project was to tell the story of the Northwest Passage via a combination of traditional broadcast film-making, interactive 360º video and virtual reality elements.
-In order to accomplish this, Deep Inc. founder Thomas Wallner and his team utilized 360 video technology to add a new level of immersion beyond that offered by a typical documentary.
+In November of 2014, Deep Inc. in association with Primitive Entertainment announced an ambitious multi-platform interactive documentary experience.
+The experience was justly named the Polar Sea.
+The project’s mission was to tell the story of the Northwest Passage.
+Storytelling used a combination of traditional broadcast film-making, interactive 360º video and virtual reality elements.
+In order to accomplish this, Deep Inc. founder Thomas Wallner and his team utilized 360 video technology.
+Wallner to add a new level of immersion beyond that offered by a typical documentary.

-Technology: To capture the 360° elements of this project, Deep Inc. utilized a combination of the H3Pro6 and the H3Pro6N.
-These units were mounted on a variety of vehicles and vessels including a drone, a helicopter and large ships to capture panoramic views of the Arctic.
+To capture the 360° elements of this project, Deep Inc. utilized a combination of the H3Pro6 and the H3Pro6N.
+These units were mounted on a variety of vehicles and vessels including a drone, a helicopter, as well as large ships, in order to capture panoramic views of the Arctic.

 The Result: The final production offers viewers a “multi-platform 10-hour journey” that consisted of four main elements: